-CAT 403 PRE PRODUCTION CAPSTONE: ANIMATION\
+CAT 403 PRE PRODUCTION CAPSTONE: ANIMATION

 This is an advanced animation pre-production class, designed to prepare students to conceptualize and write the proposal for their senior Capstone project.
 Before students can advance to CAT 420 Capstone, an approved proposal, including the treatment, a script/screenplay, storyboard and production schedule must be completed.
-1 c.u.